Will Cinderella Castle’s Dream Lights Return for Christmas 2023?

 With a wave of Fairy Godmother’s wand — and guests joining in to make the wish come true — Cinderella Castle magically morphs into a glorious wintry confection, twinkling in the sky.
 “The castle suddenly shines like a glistening blanket of ice,” explained Disney show writer/director Alan Bruun.
 “Guests won’t believe their eyes at the spectacle as Cinderella’s holiday wish comes true.”

-As for what replaces–hopefully still just temporarily–the Cinderella Castle Dream Lights for Christmas 2022, it’s another year of projections.
+Projections have replaced the Cinderella Castle Dream Lights for the last few Christmases.
 There’s a rotating “kaleidoscope of designs” including festive stripes and dots, a whimsical Christmas sweater look, a jeweled winter castle, and a regal overlay of red, green & gold ornamentation.

 Each of these is essentially an animated backdrop featuring scenes of Christmas.
 There are some moving elements and details, but it’s definitely not a projection show.
 There are also spotlights and trees around the Central Plaza are bathed in lights that match the colors on Cinderella Castle.
 These holiday designs change throughout the evening, and are each displayed for several minutes before changing.